 Embrace Cultures, Broaden Horizons

 Deepen students’ intercultural understanding by exploring the perspectives of artists from diverse backgrounds.
-Our 2025 exhibitions present cultural narratives from worldwide settings – Australian, Aboriginal, French, Philippine and Iranian.
-The studio residency exchange brings over 30 artists from Taipei, Makassar, and Paris to PICA.
+Our 2025 exhibitions present cultural narratives from worldwide settings – West Australian First Nations, Australian, French, Philippine and Iranian.
+The studio residency exchange brings over 30 artists from Taipei, Makassar, New Delhi and Paris to PICA.

 Aboriginal and Torres Strait Islander Histories and Cultures